rrchoir/11ty-rrchoir/songs/we_shall_not_be_moved.md

 ---
 We shall not, we shall not be moved\
 We shall not, we shall not be moved\
-Like a tree that's planted by the water\
+Just like a tree that's planted by the water\
 We shall not be moved

 *No, no, no nos moverán!\